kevinmasson/website/content/posts/2019/github-pages-redirect-any-link.md

 You can push these html redirection files directly on your repo.

-> *Tip*: *hugo* creates all those html redirection pages automatically if you specify aliases in your posts.
+> *Tip*: *hugo* can create all those html redirection pages automatically if you specify aliases in your posts.
 See the [aliases documentation](https://gohugo.io/content-management/urls/#aliases).

 While this tip is useful to do some redirections, you may not want to do this if you have a lot of content to redirect.